quantum-kite/kite/docs/background/spectral.md

 </span>

-A spectral decomposition into Chebyshev polynomials [$(4)$][eq-4] allows straightforward determination of several important quantities, for example, the density of states (DOS):
+A spectral decomposition into Chebyshev polynomials [$(4)$][eq-4] allows straightforward determination of several important quantities, for example, the density of states (DoS):

 <span id="eq-7">